Oil Field Injuries San Antonio and West Texas Personal Injury Lawyers

 If you have sustained injuries or have lost a loved one because of an oil and gas accident, you deserve to be compensated for your losses.
-At the Law Offices of Thomas Kemmy we know the devastating consequences an oil field injury.
-Our firm is devoted to helping victims, who have sustained personal injuries due the negligence of their employer, retrieve compensation for their damages.
+At the Kemmy Law Firm, we know the devastating consequences of an oil field injury.
+Our firm is devoted to helping victims, who have sustained personal injuries due to the negligence of their employer, retrieve compensation for their damages.
 Our legal experts have years of experience handling all types of work accident cases, including those of oil and gas workers.

 Injuries in the Field

 According to OSHA studies, oil and gas extraction workers were killed on the job at a fatality rate seven times greater than the rate for all U.S. industries (Census of Fatal Occupational Injuries).
 Common conditions that can result in fatalities for oil and gas workers include:

 - Explosions and Fires